p-chan/sort-compiler-options/README.md

 # sort-compiler-options

-> Sort tsconfig.json compilerOptions in the same order as [the TSConfig Reference](https://www.typescriptlang.org/tsconfig#compilerOptions)
+> Sort tsconfig.json compilerOptions in the same order as [the TSConfig Reference](https://www.typescriptlang.org/tsconfig#compilerOptions) (Support v4.5.5 or less)

 ## Install